Introduction to Krita coming from Photoshop¶

 Ctrl + G: create new layer group and move selected layers to this group

 Groups and Blending Mode (Composite Mode):¶

 The group blending mode in Krita has priority over child layers and overrides it.
 This can be surprising for Photoshop users.
 On Photoshop you can use groups to just clean your layer stack and keep blending mode of your layer compositing through all the stack.
 In Krita the compositing will happen at first level inside the group, then taking into account the blending mode of the group itself.
 Both systems have pros and cons.
 Krita’s way is more predictable according to some artists, compositing-wise.
 The PS way leads to a cleaner and better ordered layer stack visually wise.

 Multi Layer Transform or Move¶

-You can select multiple layers on the stack by holding down Shift as in PS, and if you move the layer inside a group you can move or transform the whole group - including doing selection on the group and cut all the sub layers inside on the fly.
+You can select multiple layers on the stack by holding down the Shift key as in PS, and if you move the layer inside a group you can move or transform the whole group – including doing selection on the group and cut all the sub layers inside on the fly.
 You can not apply filters to group to affect multiple layers.

 Krita has no clipping mask, but there is a workaround involving layer groups and Inherit alpha (see the alpha icon).
 Place a layer with the shape you want to clip the other with at the bottom of a group and layers above with the Inherit alpha option.
 This will create the same effect as the “clipping mask” PS feature, and also keeps the layer stack cleaner than the clipping mask implementation does.